ludopulles/GPUPrimalHybrid/README.md

 Mainly usage of:

 - cuBLASter: BLASter implementation adapted for GPUs
-- G6K-GPU-Tensor: GPU-accelerated lattice reduction and SVP solvers
+- G6K-GPU-Tensor: GPU-accelerated sieving algorithms
 - lattice-estimator: for estimating the cost and the choice of parameters for the lattice attacks

 ## Overview